vincent-ngo31/instagram-music-bot/README.md

 # Instagram Music Bot
 A bot that will find music shared in Instagram Stories by users you follow, provide links to these songs, and add them to a custom Spotify playlist.
-Shared albums, playlists, artists, podcasts, and podcast episodes will have only links provided.
+Works with Google Chrome.

 ### Built With:
 * [Selenium Webdriver]